grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 ## Abstract

 Our original design for xDS aggregate clusters incorrectly assumed that the intended behavior was for the LB policy to be configured at the aggregate cluster layer, not at the underlying cluster layers.
 This added a lot of complexity.
-It also forced us to impose a limitation that features like stateful session affinity would work only within a priority, rather than across all priorities in the cluster.
+It also forced us to impose a limitation that features like stateful session affinity and outlier detection would work only within a priority, rather than across all priorities in the cluster.
 This design describes how we will correct these problems.

 ## Background